 - Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (ASU 2016-15)

 - Business Combinations (Topic 805): Clarifying the Definition of a Business (ASU 2017-01)

 - Income Taxes (Topic 740): Intra-Entity Transfer of Assets Other Than Inventory (ASU 2016-16)

 - Statement of Cash Flows (Topic 230): Restricted Cash (ASU 2016-18)

 - Compensation—Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost (ASU 2017-07)

 - Compensation—Stock Compensation (Topic 718): Scope of Modification Accounting (ASU 2017-09)

 Note: Candidates may be aware of recent changes to the lease guidance (Topic 842, ASU 2016-02).
 These will not be eligible for testing in 2018.

-The change in Revenue Recognition on the CPA Exam is a response to the shift in our economy in the way businesses account for revenue.
+The change in Revenue Recognition on the CPA Exam was a response to the shift in our economy in the way businesses account for revenue.
 Where we used to have a society that mainly produced tangible goods and provided services under simple arrangements, today’s businesses provide more intangible products and services, such as information, software, etc...
-To account for this shift, FASB has issued new standard streamlined processes, changing the guidelines by which a company recognizes revenue.
-This change also aligns US GAAP more closely with the international accounting standards.
+To account for this shift, FASB issued new standard streamlined processes, changing the guidelines by which a company recognizes revenue.
+This change also aligned US GAAP more closely with the international accounting standards.

 2018 CPA Exam User Experience Changes